 Investigation of Hesai Group (HSAI) Announced by Holzer & Holzer, LLC

-/EIN News/ -- ATLANTA, March 20, 2023 (GLOBE NEWSWIRE) -- Holzer & Holzer, LLC is investigating whether Hesai Group (“Hesai” or the “Company”) (NASDAQ: HSAI) complied with federal securities laws.
-On March 16, 2023, the Company reported its unaudited financial results for the three months and full year ended December 31, 2022 and disclosed that it had a decrease in gross margin compared to the fourth quarter 2021 due to “increased shipments of lower-margin ADAS LiDAR products…with lower in-house plant capacity utilization rate.”
-Following this news, the price of the Company’s stock dropped.
+ATLANTA, March 20, 2023 (GLOBE NEWSWIRE) -- Holzer & Holzer, LLC is investigating whether Hesai Group ("Hesai" or the "Company") HSAI complied with federal securities laws.
+On March 16, 2023, the Company reported its unaudited financial results for the three months and full year ended December 31, 2022 and disclosed that it had a decrease in gross margin compared to the fourth quarter 2021 due to "increased shipments of lower-margin ADAS LiDAR products…with lower in-house plant capacity utilization rate."
+Following this news, the price of the Company's stock dropped.

 If you purchased Hesai stock and suffered a loss on that investment, you are encouraged to contact Corey Holzer, Esq. at cholzer@holzerlaw.com or Joshua Karr, Esq. at jkarr@holzerlaw.com, call our toll-free number at (888) 508-6832, or visit our website at https://holzerlaw.com/case/hesai/ discuss your legal rights.